chenbaixuan0622-hub/OUxSBLI/README.md

 <ul>
 <li> Edit input.d file grid, physical properties, and simulation time etc</li>
 <li> Edit mod_globals.f90 file to choose accuracy.
 2nd-order accuracy and 4th-order accuracy are available. </li>
+<li> Edit calc_time_dev.f90 to choose appropriate gridDim and blockDim.
+The number of threads should be a multiple of 32 to make the most of GPU.</li>
 <li> make!</li>
 </ul>